chetnashah/webconcepts/html5basics.md

 The submit event is not raised when the user calls `form.submit()` function directly.

-The default action of submit event is to post form according to `action` attribute.
+The default action of submit event is to post form according to `action` attribute and reload the page.
 This behaviour can be prevented in onSubmit listener.

-Practical use case: The handler can check the data, and if there are errors, show them and call `event.preventDefault()`, then the form won’t be sent to the server.
+Practical use case: The handler can check the data, and if there are errors, show them and call `event.preventDefault()`, then the form won’t be sent to the server and page will not be reloaded.

 Inline listener in form element: